ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    4. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 4
    5. Normative References  . . . . . . . . . . . . . . . . . . . .
 4
    6. Informative References  . . . . . . . . . . . . . . . . . . .
 4
-   Author's Address  . . . . . . . . . . . . . . . . . . . . . . . .
+   Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
 5

 1. Introduction

-   The DNS [RFC1034], [RFC1035] uses glue records to allow iterative clients to find the addresses of nameservers that live within the delegated zone.
+   The Domain Name System (DNS) [RFC1034], [RFC1035] uses glue records to allow iterative clients to find the addresses of nameservers that live within the delegated zone.
 Glue records are expected to be returned as part of a referral and if they cannot be fitted into the UDP response, TC=1 MUST be set to inform the client that the response is incomplete and that TCP SHOULD be used to retrieve the full response.

    While not common, real life examples of servers that fail to set TC=1 when glue records are available exist and they do cause resolution failures.
-The example below shows a case where none of the glue records, present in the zone, fitted into the available space and TC=1 was not set in the response.
+The example below from June 2020 shows a case where none of the glue records, present in the zone, fitted into the available space and TC=1 was not set in the response.
 While this example shows an DNSSEC [RFC4033], [RFC4034], [RFC4035] referral response, this behaviour has also been seen with plain DNS responses as well.
 The records have been truncated for display purposes.
+Note that at the time of this writing, this configuration has been corrected and the response correctly sets the TC=1 flag.